Milad-Akarie/injectable/README.md

 ---

-To Register third party types, create an abstract class and annotate it with `@module` then add your third party types as property accessors or methods like follows:
+To Register third party types, create an abstract class and annotate it with `@module` then add your third party types as property accessors or methods as follows:

 ```dart
 @module